JuliaPOMDP/POMDPs.jl/docs/src/install.md

 # Installation

-If you have a running Julia distriubtion (Julia 0.4 or greater), you have everything you need to install POMDPs.jl.
+If you have a running Julia distribution (Julia 0.4 or greater), you have everything you need to install POMDPs.jl.
 To install the package, simply run the following from the Julia REPL:
 ```julia
 Pkg.add("POMDPs") # installs the POMDPs.jl package